 Goodness, Vienna has so many.
 All the popular venues continue their concert programmes through late November and December.

-However, here are some Christmas-themed highlights from the major concert & church locations, as well as details of some smaller and seasonal venues.
+However, here are Christmas-themed highlights from the major concert & church locations, as well as details of some smaller and seasonal venues.

-Mozart and friends for visitors
+Mozart & more for visitors

 (The Kursalon venue at Christmas)

-I’ve listed many options for you here, but seasonal changes to the usual routine are common, even if just increased concert frequency.
+These concerts typically feature accessible, light classical music in an authentic historical venue.
+Seasonal changes to the usual routine are common, even if just increased concert frequency.

 The Musikverein